oracle/terraform-examples/examples/opc/marketplace-bitnami-elk/README.md

 Terraform provisioners are used to configure the instance.
 The sample configuration used is based on the [Getting Started With Bitnami ELK Stack](https://docs.bitnami.com/oracle/apps/elk/) example.

-When the Terraform provisioning is complete the output log will show the initial generated password for the elk web login (default user is `user`).
+When the Terraform provisioning is complete the output log will show the initial generated password for the ELK web login (default user is `user`).
 The ELK web URL and SSH access commands are also output for convenience.

 ```
 opc_compute_instance.elk (remote-exec): Monitored logstash